 John Lewis The £150 million John Lewis department store opening in 2014 will further strengthen Birmingham’s retail experience.

-Library of Birmingham The new £189 million Library of Birmingham will open in September 2013, becoming the largest library in Western Europe and be a...
+Library of Birmingham The new £189 million Library of Birmingham opened 3rd September 2013, becoming the largest library in Western Europe and a catalyst for...

 Paradise Circus The redevelopment at Paradise Circus will deliver over £500 million of investment creating a new high quality business district.